examplia/balance/UPDATES.md

 **New Workshop Content:**
 - **First Workshop Item**: Added "The Cleaving Nature" by Bushment to the Workshop Items section
 - **Halloween Reskin**: Featured as a spooky Halloween reskin of the Improvised Innovator
-- **Visual Design**: Professional workshop item cards with hover effects and detailed information
+- **Visual Design**: Professional workshop item cards with hover effects, detailed information, and enlarged display icons (120px desktop, 110px tablet, 100px mobile)
 - **Author Attribution**: Proper credit to creator Bushment
 - **Category System**: Organized with Halloween theme and weapon type tags
 - **Impact**: Transforms empty workshop section into active showcase of community content